U.S.-Taliban sign landmark agreement in bid to end America’s longest war

 Watch: NBC News archive report on the war in Afghanistan, 2001Feb.
 28, 202001:43

-The U.S. also committed to work with both sides in upcoming talks to secure the release of up to 5,000 prisoners held by Afghan government and 1,000 prisoners held by Taliban by start of intra-Afghan peace talks.

 Some in the room broke out in whoops, cheers and shouts of "God is Great" at the signing.
-The several dozen members of the group exited the room after the ceremony beaming.
+The several dozen members of the Taliban exited the room after the ceremony beaming.

+U.S. Secretary of State Mike Pompeo also attended the ceremony, but did not sign the "Agreement for Bringing Peace to Afghanistan," under which the Taliban pledged to enter into peace talks with Afghan government officials, representatives of the opposition, and members of civil society on March 10.

+The U.S. committed to work with both sides in upcoming talks to secure the release of up to 5,000 prisoners held by the Afghan government and 1,000 prisoners held by the Taliban by the start of intra-Afghan peace talks.

+Speaking to reporters, Pompeo said the United States was "realistic" about the deal it signed, but was "seizing the best opportunity for peace in a generation."

+He said that while he was still angry about the Sept.
+11, 2001 attacks, the U.S. will not "squander" what its soldiers "have won through blood, sweat and tears."

-Meanwhile, Secretary of Defense Mark Esper was in Kabul Saturday to meet with Afghan President Ashraf Ghani and leaders of NATO and the resolute support mission which trains, advises and assists Afghan national defence and security forces.
+Meanwhile, Secretary of Defense Mark Esper was in Kabul Saturday to meet with Afghan President Ashraf Ghani and leaders of NATO and the resolute support mission, which trains, advises and assists Afghan national defense and security forces.
 His aim there was to “further engage with the Afghan peace process,” he wrote in a tweet.

+He later spoke to U.S. troops in the country, noting that some of them had not been born when the war broke out.

+NATO Secretary General Jens Stoltenberg was also in Kabul on Saturday for another signing ceremony with Esper and Ghani.

 The deadliest terror attack on American soil, which killed nearly 3,000 people, prompted President George W. Bush to send the first of many waves of U.S. troops to Afghanistan, a country most Americans could not then spot on a map, in October 2001.